-Matthew Harffy, author of the Bernicia Chronicles novels, finds unexpected similarities between the 7th-century siege of Bebbanburg and his life in 2020, whether it’s coping with lockdown or making a television trailer.
+Matthew Harffy, author of the Bernicia Chronicles novels, finds unexpected similarities between the seventh-century siege of Bebbanburg and his life in 2020, whether it’s coping with lockdown or making a television trailer.

 The world is under a cloud of sickness.
 People despair at ineffectual politicians as more of the global population fall ill and succumb to a new and terrible disease.
 With the events of 2020 it would seem obvious for a historical novelist to think about the parallels of the Covid-19 pandemic and plagues throughout history.

 And I’m sure there are many authors working on novels about the Black Death, who are either bemoaning the fact that nobody will want to read a plague-based story now, or, more darkly, secretly hoping that the coronavirus will create more of an interest in the subject matter of their works of fiction.

 Beobrand, the protagonist of my Bernicia Chronicles series of novels set in 7th-century Britain, lost most of his family to an unspecified pestilence, but in the latest volume, Fortress of Fury, it is not a plague that echoes current events.

 The story takes place in 647AD.
 It is summer and the days are long and hot and Beobrand finds himself unable to leave the fortress of Bebbanburg.
 But Oswiu, the King of Northumbria, has not imposed a lockdown to try to prevent the spread of a disease.
 His arch-enemy, the pagan king Penda of Mercia, has led his troops into Bernicia and has besieged the castle.

 And yet, despite being separated by 14 centuries, in many ways Beobrand and his friends find themselves in a similar situation to that faced by so many across the world in 2020.